-The Multilateral Organisation Performance Assessment Network (MOPAN) is composed of 17 governments1 who share a common interest in assessing the multilateral organisations they fund, including UN agencies, international financial institutions and global funds.
+The Multilateral Organisation Performance Assessment Network (MOPAN) is composed of 18 governments who share a common interest in assessing the multilateral organisations they fund, including UN agencies, international financial institutions and global funds.
 The Network generates, collects, analyses and presents relevant and credible information on the organisational and development effectiveness of the organisations.
 This knowledge base is intended to contribute to organisational learning within and among the organisations, their direct clients and partners, and other stakeholders.
 Network members use the reports for their own accountability needs and as a source of input for strategic decision-making.

-MOPAN 3.0 is a new operational and methodological iteration of how the Network will assess organisations.
+MOPAN 3.0, first applied in 2015-16, is the new operational and methodological iteration of how the Network assesses organisations.
 It builds upon the former Common Approach, implemented by the Network from 2009 through 2014.
 This digest offers a summary of the design and function of MOPAN 3.0.
 It draws on a more comprehensive Methodology Manual which is available on the Network's website: www.mopanonline.org.
-Annex A contains the list of multilateral organisations assessed during the 2015-2016 cycle and countries where information is collected.

-2. Delimitations
+2. Limitations